codenart/codenart.github.io/_posts/4-javascript/2018-03-05-javascript-1-getting-started.md

 - The next two `strange` things are the parenthesis `()` that we mentioned above;
 and a dot `.` which stands between the two words `console` and `log`.
-They're the most beautiful tiny things in programming.
+They're the most beautiful tiny things in programming world.
 Once you understand their meanings, you have nothing left to do with fundamental stuff and you can swim by yourself.
 It takes some more tutorials for us to be available to their meanings.
 So, for now, please consider them as simple separators which help to make the statement look clearer. :D

 Can we just end our first JavaScript tutorial with wonders? :D